Syntax

 UPDATE tbl SET cipher_col = ENHANCED_AES_ENCRYPT(plaintext) WHERE ...;

-The SELECT statement directly queries the encrypted column and returns the ciphertext.
+Use the SELECT statement to directly query the ciphertext column and return the ciphertext.

 SELECT cipher_col FROM tbl;

-Direct comparison between ciphertext and its corresponding plaintext is not supported.
-You need to decrypt the ciphertext or encrypt the plaintext before performing the comparison.
+Direct comparison between ciphertext and plaintext is not supported.
+You must decrypt the ciphertext or encrypt the plaintext before performing the comparison.

--- cipher_col is an encrypted column, and 12345 is plaintext data, which cannot match the corresponding ciphertext.
+-- cipher_col is the ciphertext column, and 12345 is the plaintext data.
+It cannot match the corresponding ciphertext data.

 SELECT ...
 FROM tbl WHERE cipher_col = '12345';

--- LIKE statements behave similarly and cannot match the corresponding ciphertext.
+-- LIKE statements behave similarly and cannot match the corresponding ciphertext data.

 SELECT ...
 FROM tbl WHERE cipher_col LIKE '123%';

--- After encrypting the plaintext '12345', it is expected to match the ciphertext encrypted by the current key.
-Indexes can be utilized.
+-- Encrypt the plaintext data '12345' and expect it to match the ciphertext data encrypted with the current key.
+You can use the index.

 SELECT ...
 FROM tbl WHERE cipher_col = ENHANCED_AES_ENCRYPT('12345');